Atmospheric-Dynamics-GUF/PinCFlow.jl/README.md

  1. Make your changes on your local development branch.

- 1. Pull recent changes made on the remote master branch into your local master branch and merge it into your local development branch, resolving merge conflicts if necessary.
+ 1. Pull recent changes made on the remote main branch into your local main branch and merge it into your local development branch, resolving merge conflicts if necessary.

  1. **Ensure that the model is stable and that all canonical tests reproduce the sample results.**

  1. Push your changes to your remote development branch.

- 1. Request to merge your remote development branch into the remote master branch.
+ 1. Request to merge your remote development branch into the remote main branch.

 ### Writing code